MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/4-exercise-set-up-project.md

 In this unit, you create your resources for the Contoso Video website.
-Make sure you have all the prerequisites listed in the Introduction to this module.
+Make sure you have all the prerequisites listed in the introduction to this module.

 ## Set up the project